Skip to content

 5. coin flip

 Playoff round ties will be broken with a 3 minute 3 on 3 sudden death overtime.
 If still tied then 3 minute 2 on 2 sudden death overtime.
 If still tied there will be a 3-player shootout.
 No player may shoot for a second time until each player has been used once.
+Home team picks who shoots first.

 Safety